rp-winter/gnuplot_c/README.md

 Created On: 17 Jan 2023.

 # Requirements
-Gnuplot must be installed on your machine, and the application directory must be included in PATH environment variables.
+Gnuplot must be installed on your machine, and the application directory must be included in PATH environment variables, so that you can call gnuplot through the terminal.

 # Getting Started
 To be able to plot graph using the header file, you can: